| SculpturesLoren Senge’s unique style of metal sculpture is remarkable in

 to see Loren performing the steps of creating a tree sculpture (click

 Home at the top or bottom of this page, then Studio).
+Bonsai SculpturesA beautiful and practical tree art sculpture.
+Useful to hang earrings,

 bracelets, rings.
 Decorate with the seasons or spotlight in a showcase